-As noted above the ERS-PGS IMP products use the full 16 bits of the product compared to 15 bits for VMP PRI products.
+As noted above the ERS-PGS IMP products use the full 16bits of the product compared to 15 bits for VMP PRI products.
 Also it has been found that the azimuth ambiguity ratio is about 3dB higher in PGS-ERS products than for VMP product which is still small at approximately -25dB.
-Also the NESigma0 from PGS-ERS have been found to be about 0.5dB higher than in VMP products.